Dacorba/Organager/README.md

 ## Status

-Active development.
+Beta testing.

-Organager is currently used as a daily productivity and task management tool.
-The application is fully functional and continuously refined through real-world usage and testing.
+The application is currently in active use and undergoing continuous refinement based on day-to-day usage, feedback and feature validation.